AcademySoftwareFoundation/Imath/INSTALL.md

 the library major and minor version, so in the case of a ``3.1`` release, it would default to ``-3_1``.
-You would then link your programs against this versioned library to have maximum safety (i.e. `-lImath-3_1`), and the pkg-config and cmake configuration files included with find_package should set this up.
+You would then link your programs against this versioned library to have maximum safety (i.e. `-lImath-3_1`), and the pkg-config and CMake configuration files included with find_package should set this up.

 The versioned libraries will have the ``-d`` suffix when the